Excalisz/CryptoKnight/README.md

 # Features

-Military-Grade Security: Crypto Knight employs top-notch security measures to protect your crypto assets, ensuring your investments are safe from digital threats.

 High Efficiency: This mining rig is optimized for energy efficiency, helping you maximize your profits while minimizing electricity costs.